-In Fig.~\ref{fig12}, we plot the bulge ages $t_{\rm bulge}$ versus the disk ages $t_{\rm disk}$ from the above works and compare with our results.
-For low-mass spiral galaxies ($M_*\le10^{10.5}\,\rm M_{\odot}$) in CALIFA, both bulges and disks are relatively young, with bulges being slightly $\sim 1$ older; while for high-mass spiral galaxies ($M_*\le10^{10.5}\,\rm M_{\odot}$), both bulges and disks become older, with bulges becoming $\sim 2$ Gyr older than disks.
-These results are consistent with the works on S0 galaxies, where the bulges are slightly older (\citealp{Pak2021}, CALIFA) or 2-3 Gyr on average older (\citealp{FraserMcKelvie2018, Johnston2022b}, MaNGA) than disks.
+In Fig.~\ref{fig12} we plot the bulge ages $t_{\rm bulge}$ versus the disk ages $t_{\rm disk}$ from the above works and compare them with our results.
+For low-mass spiral galaxies ($M_*\le10^{10.5}\,\rm M_{\odot}$) in CALIFA, both bulges and disks are relatively young, with bulges being $\sim 1$ Gyr older; while for high-mass spiral galaxies ($M_*>10^{10.5}\,\rm M_{\odot}$) in CALIFA, both bulges and disks become older, with bulges becoming $\sim 2$ Gyr older than disks.
+The mass dependence of $t_{\rm bulge}-t_{\rm disk}$ in our work is exactly the same as in \citet{Breda2018}, while their bulge ages and disk ages systematically exceed ours, which might be caused by the removal of young stellar populations in their work.
+The results of spiral galaxies are consistent with the works on S0 galaxies, where the bulges are slightly older (\citealp{Pak2021}, CALIFA) or 2-3 Gyr older on average (\citealp{FraserMcKelvie2018, Johnston2022b}, MaNGA) than disks.
 However, early-type galaxies in MaNGA have similar bulge ages and disk ages, as suggested by \citet{Tabor2019}.
-Note that the comparison might be biased because the definitions of bulges and disks are not exactly the same in different methods.\\
+The comparison might be biased because the definitions of bulges and disks are not exactly the same in the different methods.\\

-The stellar ages of bulges and disks in \citet{Ding2023} were obtained using the same method as ours, but for early-type galaxies in the Fornax cluster.
-The age difference between bulges and disks were found to be related with the galaxy's infall time into the cluster.
+The stellar ages of bulges and disks in \citet{Ding2023} were obtained using the same method as we used here, but for early-type galaxies in the Fornax cluster.
+The age difference between bulges and disks was found to be related with the galaxy infall time into the cluster.
 The ancient infallers tend to have similar bulge ages and disk ages as a result of gas removal in the cluster environment, while the intermediate and recent infallers have $\sim 2$ Gyr older bulges than disks, similar to the high-mass spirals in CALIFA.\\